leangjia/blender_docs/trunk/blender_docs/manual/files/import_export/collada.rst

 - Support for object (mesh, camera, light) transform animations.
 Only Euler rotations, which is the default option for Objects, can be exported.
-  For armature bone animations Euler and quaternion rotation types are supported.
+  For armature bone animations, Euler and quaternion rotation types are supported.
 - Import and export of animations for the following parameters are supported:

   - Light